rzach/multlog/doc/multlog.md

   ```
   will result in the truth value `t` be typset as $$\mathbf{T}$$.
   (Note that `\` have to be doubled.)
 If the LaTeX replacement is a
-  simple command, the quotation marks can be left off, e.g.,
+  simple command beginning with a lowercase letter, the quotation
+  marks can be left off, e.g.,
   ```
   texName(and,    \\wedge  ).
   ```